tnybny/tnybny.github.io/_posts/2020-11-01-what-i-read.md

 1. "Tutorial: Pay Attention to What You Need: Do Structural Priors Still Matter in the Age of Billion Parameter Models?" at NIPS 2021: General principles to bring structure to deep learning systems, partly inspired by Daniel Kahneman's Thinking Fast and Slow.
 1. [Masked Autoencoders are Scalable Vision Learners](https://arxiv.org/abs/2111.06377) Masked Autoencoders are Scalable Vision Learners on ArXiV 2021: Presents a new self-learning based pretraining method that works surprisingly well for Transformer models in vision tasks.
 1. [Robustness of Vision Transformers to occlusions](https://proceedings.neurips.cc/paper/2021/file/c404a5adbf90e09631678b13b05d9d7a-Paper.pdf) at NIPS 2021: A revealing set of experiments that show that vision transformers are curiously more robust to occlusions when compared to ConvNets.
-1. [Spectral Norm for GAN training](https://proceedings.neurips.cc/paper/2021/file/4ffb0d2ba92f664c2281970110a2e071-Paper.pdf) A study on why spectral normalization has been successful in stabilizing GAN training.
+1. [Spectral Norm for GAN training](https://proceedings.neurips.cc/paper/2021/file/4ffb0d2ba92f664c2281970110a2e071-Paper.pdf) at NIPS 2021: A study on why spectral normalization has been successful in stabilizing GAN training.
 1. [Knowledge Distillation for Object Detection](https://arxiv.org/pdf/2103.02340) at CVPR 2021: A knowledge distillation scheme for object detection that is based on distillting information in regions of most disagreement between teacher and student.

 ### 2020